SaiSatwik2226/First-contributors-choice/README1.md

   you can skip the steps 7. and 8. by using git commit -a -m "/*commit message*/

-  ##9.now to push the changes made in local repository to remote repository use git push -u origin master
+  ## 9.now to push the changes made in local repository to remote repository use git push -u origin master

   now checkout the file in your remote repo you will see the changes.

-  ##10.to add it to this file create a new pull request which is visible at the top and create a new pull request.
+  ## 10.to add it to this file create a new pull request which is visible at the top and create a new pull request.

-  u can use
+  u can use Github